There was a pivotal time a few years ago when I realized I was an actual imposter (it wasn’t just a syndrome).

 When you seek the answer for, “how to create a business blog”, voice and tone play a big role.

 How you articulate your brand and ideas is crucial.

-70% of consumers prefer getting to know a company via content marketing rather than ads.
+As mentioned previously, 70% of consumers prefer getting to know a company via content marketing rather than ads.

 If your blog uses confusing language, a boring tone, and an arrogant voice, then that’s the image you’ll portray to your readers.

-If your audience is composed of millennials, then your blog may need to be direct, fun, and personal.
+If your audience is composed of Millennials, then your blog may need to be direct, fun, and personal.

 If your brand is an up-and-coming tech company, your blog could be witty, educational, and cutting edge.